atheobold/Greenwood_Book/docs/01-preface.md

 "**Finish**" you will not do anything further with `R` directly.

 \indent Second, you need to download RStudio.
-RStudio is an integrated development enviroment (IDE), which means it provides an enhanced interface that will make interacting with `R` less frustrating and allow you to directly create reports that include the code and output.
+RStudio is an integrated development environment (IDE), which means it provides an enhanced interface that will make interacting with `R` less frustrating and allow you to directly create reports that include the code and output.
 To download RStudio, go near the bottom of <https://www.rstudio.com/products/rstudio/download/> and select the